swinepig/Sphinx/docs/source/pragram/Seam.rst

  * RESTful (non-Faces) pages - That is, what to do with the URL parameters for a GET request.
  * View restrictions - Restrict users from viewing pages based on an EL expression.
  * Page actions - Invoke EL expressions whenever a page is accessed (RESTful or not).
- * Page flow - The Seam <navigation> elements can replace the ordinary JSF navigation rules.
+ * Page flow - The Seam :ref:`navigation-label` elements can replace the ordinary JSF navigation rules.

 Global pages.xml file